[?] Subscribe To This Site

 This is yet another quietly persuasive proof of a divine author.
 He used the human agency of multiple, unlikely authors, through whom He teaches timeless truths, to anyone who is willing to plumb the depths of His book – the Bible.

 I am not terribly precise when setting goals for a year.
 Instead, I think in terms of over arching principles, ideas that I would like to appropriate for myself for the upcoming year.
-I rarely set goals of accomplishing a specific number of pieces of art before the year is over, as I know some other artists do.
+I rarely set goals of accomplishing a specific number of pieces of art before the year is over, as some artists do.
+The symbol of the fig tree encourages me to think instead of God's role and participation in the goals I set for myself.

 The fig tree has precise seasons; a season to be planted, tended, and pruned, followed by a season to blossom and to finally bear rich, sweet fruit.
 With this Christian symbol, there is a certain timeliness expressed in its every aspect, from its origin as well as its growth.